kubatpe1/DirComparer/README.md

 --------------------

 DirComparer is a simple tool for Unix (and Unix-like) operating systems.
-It allows user to simply compare two directory trees (meaning recursively including their content).
-In addition, it can be used to synchronise content of directory trees and to make recursive copies of them.
+It allows user to compare two directory trees (meaning recursively including their content) and find out their differences.
+In addition, it can be used to synchronize content of directory trees and to make recursive copies of them.
+Comparation and copying work multi-threded for greater efficiency and performance.

 2. Getting and compiling the program